AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 These notes highlight significant Adobe GenStudio for Performance Marketers fixes and enhancements for the week ending September 13.

-## New features
+## Enhancements

-The first step of the Update Template workflow has been enhanced to include channel selection. <!-- GS-4029 -->
+* The Create content selector has been refactored to improve asset loading. <!-- GS-2586 -->

 ## Known issues